-Anki Overdrive This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. is this cool high-tech roll-out track with smart car technology that is really impressive.
-You use your smartphone or tablet with the free app to control your car, and as you play you earn points which allows you to “upgrade” your car’s abilities- such as being able to do U-turns and sudden stops or improve your car’s armor or shooting abilities.
-You can race in three modes- battle, race, and team mode- and the fact that the race track is a roll-out mat (rather than a large permanent structure) that can easily be put away and set back up makes it a perfect birthday gift!
+Anki Overdrive This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. is this cool high-tech magnetic track with smart car technology that is really impressive.
+You use your smartphone or tablet with the free app to control your car, and as you play you earn points which allow you to “upgrade” your car’s abilities- such as being able to do U-turns and sudden stops or improve your car’s armor or shooting abilities.

 I designed these race car birthday party invitations, which I emailed to party guests.
 Alex really wanted to have a sleepover party this year, but since not all kids are ready to sleepover at a friend's house or some might have an early morning commitment the next day- I always give guests the option to stay or not, and let them know an evening pick up time for those guests not sleeping over.

-And of course our race winners would receive prizes!
+And of course, our race winners would receive prizes!
 Prizes don't need to be anything too elaborate.
 Our guests were thrilled with the idea of winning a giant-“movie theatre”-sized box of candy!
 You can download and print the prize badge below as part of our party pack at the end of this post:

 The Race Car Birthday Order of Events